coinflex-exchange/v2/source/includes/_v2_introduction.md

 Welcome to the CoinFLEX v2 API.
 Please note this is a beta version and can be considered a testnet.

 CoinFLEX offers REST and WebSocket APIs.
 Both support market data and trading.
-It is recommend you use Websocket for more consistent and quicker response times
-Current server: Alicloud Hong Kong
+It is recommend you use Websocket for more consistent and quicker response times<p><p> * Current server: Alicloud Hong Kong

-Quick start:
-1. Register for an account at https://test-v2.coinflex-cn.com/login
-2. POST vis RESTAPI at
-  https://api-test-v2.coinflex-cn.com/v2/account/auth/trading/login
-  with the following JSON to obtain your token:
+Quick start:<p><p>1.
+Register for an account at https://test-v2.coinflex-cn.com/login<p><p>2.
+POST vis RESTAPI at https://api-test-v2.coinflex-cn.com/v2/account/auth/trading/login with the following JSON to obtain your token:

   > **Request format**

-Valid options of op can be:  login, subscribe, unsubscribe, placeorder, cancelorder etc.
+Valid options of op can be:  `login`, `subscribe`, `unsubscribe`, `placeorder`, `cancelorder` etc.

 ```json